experimentAccount2/slpkg/README.rst

       -r, [package...]                          remove binary packages
       -d, [package...]                          display the contents

 Slpkg Examples
 --------------

-If you use slpkg for the first time will have to create and update the package lists:
+If you use slpkg for the first time will have to create and update the package list.
+This command must be executed to update the package lists:

 .. code-block:: bash